GClarte/SignLanguagesPhylogeny/README.md

 ## Using the code on other data sets

-The script GiveATry.R gives a template which can be adapted to apply the method to other data.
+The script GenericTemplate.R gives a template which can be adapted to apply the method to other data.
 To use this script, re-users will need to fill out certain parameters, which are marked explicitly.
 This script goes through the whole process: formatting the dataset for the inference, setting of the parameters, launching of the SMC, description of the output.

-Here too, you should then execute the GiveAPlot.R script.
+Here too, you should then execute the PostProcessing.R script.
 It plots all the parameters and produces the .nex files needed for subsequent phylogenetic analyses.
 The resulting .nex files can be fed to standard phylogenetic software.

 ## Thanks